-Although residential treatment comes to mind first when thinking about drug rehab programs, drug rehab is really just shorthand for drug rehabilitation and this does not necessarily indicate inpatient treatment.
+Although residential treatment comes to mind first when thinking about drug treatment programs, drug rehab is really just shorthand for drug rehabilitation and this does not necessarily indicate inpatient treatment.
 Drug rehabilitation involves different phases of care and treatment, from detox to aftercare to sober living.

-If you are searching for a drug rehab program you will probably need to think about what type of treatment you need and what type you can afford to do.
+If you are searching for a drug rehabilitation program you will probably need to think about what type of treatment you need and what type you can afford to do.
 The main questions to ask yourself are:

 - Do I need detox as part of treatment?